Multilevel ensemble Kalman filtering for spatio-temporal processes: Theoretical Results

-The next theorem bounds the distance between the MLEnKF and MFEnKF prediction covariance matrices.
-For that purpose, let us first recall the dynamics for the mean-field multilevel ensemble $\{(\mfv^{\ell-1}_{n,i}, \mfv^{\ell}_{n,i})_{i=1}^{M_\ell}\}_{\ell=0}^L$ described in equations~\eqref{eq:mfmlpredict} and~\eqref{eq:mfmlupdate}, and introduce
+The next lemma bounds the distance between the prediction covariance matrices of MLEnKF and MFEnKF.
+For that purpose, let us first recall that the dynamics for the mean-field multilevel ensemble $\{(\mfv^{\ell-1}_{n,i}, \mfv^{\ell}_{n,i})_{i=1}^{M_\ell}\}_{\ell=0}^L$ is described in equations~\eqref{eq:mfmlpredict} and~\eqref{eq:mfmlupdate}, and introduce the auxiliary matrix